 - When light is incident on a transparent plate with parallel surfaces, for example, Fresnel reflections occur on both surfaces.
 The reflected power can be affected by interference effects, making the reflectance strongly wavelength-dependent.

-The results of reflection measurements with spectrophotometers, for example, are usually called reflectance rather than reflectivity, since the reflections do not need to occur on a single surface.
+The results of reflection measurements with spectrophotometers, for example, should usually be called reflectance rather than reflectivity, since the reflections do not need to occur on a single surface.
+However, the frequent use of reflectivity in such situation does not create the risk of misunderstandings.

 Some cases, the term reflectance is used in a non-quantitative manner.
 For example, there is the phenomenon of Lambertian reflectance, as explained in the article on Lambertian emitters and scatterers.